Shreyashmohadikar/Shreyashmohadikar/Readme.md

 ## Hey folks!!, Shreyash Mohadikar here
-## I'm a 1st year student pursuing Btech in Computer Science and Engineering with specialization inh Artificial Intelligence and and Machine Learning.
+## I'm a 1st year student pursuing Btech in Computer Science and Engineering with specialization inh Artificial Intelligence and and Machine Learning at Vellore Institute of Technology, Bhopal.
 I love to code and programming languages such C++, Python are of my keen interest.
 ##

 ### Some random facts about me: